PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_pointers.md

 ```
 For simple declarations attaching the `*` postfix to the type without whitespace may improve readability.

-The exceptions are declaring pointers to functions (covered below), or attempting to declare multiple pointers of the same type in a single declaration.
+The exceptions are declaring pointers to functions (covered below) or attempting to declare multiple pointers of the same type in a single declaration.

-The prefix `*` for {term}`dereferencing` the pointer may also be separated by a whitespace, but again it is generally better to attach to the variale name.
+The prefix `*` for {term}`dereferencing` the pointer may also be separated by a whitespace, but again it is generally better to attach it to the variable's name.

 Note that the value of a pointer can be copy assigned - e.g. `int* test3 =  test2;`